📚

 Image from Wikipedia

-These other two terms are often confused.. so let's look at them more specifically.
+Over time, soil is created by the process of erosion and deposition as well as the slow incorporation of biotic matter.
+These terms are often confused.. so let's look at them more specifically.
 Weathering is when parent rock is broken apart by wind, water, or the actions of plants and animals.
-These rocks grow smaller and smaller and are transported by both natural and manmade causes (e.g. wind or being moved by a car).
 Then the smaller pieces of rock are eroded away... or moved from one place to another, often by water.
-They are eventually deposited (dropped in a new place), often piling up to create a layer of soil.
+They are eventually deposited or dropped in a new place, often piling up to create a layer of soil.
 These small pieces of rock and minerals are then joined by organic matter (decomposed plant and animal parts) over time.
 The more time soil has to build up and collect decomposed organic matter the more nutrient-rich it becomes.

 Soil is classified by horizons or layers in the following order: